 Any member of the LSUA community may request books or articles from other libraries through Interlibrary Loan.
-Most books and articles available from any of Louisiana's academic libraries can reach LSUA within a week of the request.
 After application for a LALINC Borrowers Card at the circulation desk in the Bolton Library, students and faculty may directly borrow books from many of Louisiana's academic libraries, including nearby Louisiana College in Pineville.